EtienneAdrien/technical-test/README.md

 Additionally, two volumes named database (for PostgreSQL) and redis (for Redis) will be created and linked in the project's root directory.

+### Get the user code after creating the user
+After you created the user, you can get the code associated to it in the `worker logs`

 ### Executing the tests
 We utilize docker compose to execute the tests, ensuring access to PostgreSQL and Redis.
 Separate test databases are employed for each, preventing conflicts with development databases.